axelarnetwork/gmp-forecaller/README.md

     It means that the forecaller will be triggerred if the token symbol is USDC and the amount is in the specified range (5 USDC - 50 USDC).

 ```
-ℹ️: Restarting service is needed if any changes have been made through the file after the service has already been started.
+ℹ️ Restarting service is needed if any changes have been made through the file after the service has already been started.
 ```

 # Deployments